dfelinto/blender-manual/manual/addons/3d_view/blenderkit.rst

 .. _bpy.data.materials.blenderkit.name:

 Name
-   Name of your asset
+   Name of your asset.

 .. _bpy.data.materials.blenderkit.thumbnail:

 Thumbnail
    Thumbnail.
-Path to the thumbnail a square image, at least  512x512 .jpg image
+Path to the thumbnail a square image (at least 512×512 JPG image).

-Generate thumbnail
+Generate Thumbnail
-   Automatically generate a thumbnail for the 3d model assets.
+   Automatically generate a thumbnail for the 3D model assets.

 .. _bpy.data.materials.blenderkit.description: